Shellings of Unbounded Polyhedra: Shellings of tropical hypersurfaces

 Now we consider the situation where the tropical polynomial $F$ is homogeneous of degree $\delta\geq 1$, i.e., for $x \in \RR^d$ and $\lambda \in \RR$ we have $F(\lambda \odot x) = F(x) + \lambda \delta$.
-This is the case if and only if the the support set $A$ is contained in $\smallSetOf{u\in\NN^d}{\sum u_i=\delta}$.
-We assume that $A$ affinely spans the hyperplane $\sum u_i=\delta$.
+This is the case if and only if the the support set $\cA$ is contained in $\smallSetOf{u\in\NN^d}{\sum u_i=\delta}$.
+We assume that $\cA$ affinely spans the hyperplane $\sum u_i=\delta$.
 The tropical hypersurface $\tropvariety{F}$ contains the set $\RR\1$, whence we consider the image of the tropical hypersurface in the quotient $\torus{d}$.
 The latter quotient is called the \emph{tropical projective torus}.
 Observe that the tropical projective torus $\torus{d}$ is homeomorphic to $\RR^{d-1}$.
 In the homogeneous case the dome $\dome{F}$ has a nontrivial lineality space, which is spanned by the vector $(\1,\delta)\in\RR^{d+1}$; in \cite[Remark 1.20]{ETC} it is erroneously stated that $\1$ spans the lineality space.
 In the sequel we identify the dome with its image modulo $\RR(\1,\delta)$.
 The orthogonal projection of the dome $\dome{F}$ modulo its lineality space yields the normal complex $\normalcomplex{F}$ in the tropical projective torus.
-In this way the next result is just the homogeneous version of \cref{cor:hypersurface}. \begin{corollary} Let $F$ be a homogeneous $d$-variate tropical polynomial.
-Then the one-point compactification of the tropical hypersurface $\tropvariety{F}$ in $\torus{d}$ yields a shellable regular cell complex.
-In fact, the latter complex is the codimension-$1$-skeleton of a shellable $(d{-}1)$-sphere. \end{corollary}
+Therefore, both compactifications of the tropical hypersurface in $\torus{d}$, again denoted by $\tropvariety{F} \cap \cB$ and $\tropcomp{\tropvariety{F}}$ respectively, are shellable.
+In this way the next result is just the homogeneous version of \cref{thm:hypersurface-tropical-toric}. \begin{corollary} Let $F$ be a homogeneous $d$-variate tropical polynomial.
+Then both the truncation and tropical toric compactification of the tropical hypersurface $\tropvariety{F}$ in $\torus{d}$ are shellable. \end{corollary}

-\begin{remark} Courdurier showed that the star of any cell in a shellable polytopal complex is shellable \cite{Courdurier:2006}.
-So, in view of \cref{cor:homogeneous-hypersurface}, the stars of cells of tropical hypersurfaces are shellable.
-Amini and Piquerez studied the \enquote{tropical shellability} of tropical fans, and stars of vertices of tropical hypersurfaces form examples \cite{AminiPiquerez:2105.01504}.
+\begin{remark} Courdurier showed that the star of any vertex in a shellable polytopal complex is shellable \cite{Courdurier:2006}; see also \cite[Lem 8.7]{Ziegler:Lectures+on+polytopes} for the special case of simplicial complexes.
+So, in view of \cref{cor:homogeneous-hypersurface}, the stars of vertices of tropical hypersurfaces are shellable.
+Amini and Piquerez studied the \enquote{tropical shellability} of tropical fans; star fans of vertices of tropical hypersurfaces form examples \cite{AminiPiquerez:2105.01504}.
 Yet the precise connection to their work is not clear to us. \end{remark}

 In the remainder of this section we will look into the special case where the homogeneous tropical polynomial $F$ is the product of tropical linear forms.
 Then $\tropvariety{F}$ is an arrangement of tropical hyperplanes in the tropical projective torus.
 Tropical hyperplane arrangements are studied in the context of tropical convexity, which we explain next; see \cites[\S5.2]{Tropical+Book}[Chap 6]{ETC}.